Uitgeest: Local government

-The municipal council of Uitgeest consists of 15 seats, which are divided as follows:
+The municipal council of Uitgeest consists of 15 seats, which at the 2022 municipal elections divided as follows:

 Tourist information

-No less than five windmills can be seen in the polder landscape surrounding the village.
+No fewer than five windmills can be seen in the polder landscape surrounding the village.
 Uitgeest was the birthplace (in 1550) of Cornelis Corneliszoon, inventor of the wind-powered sawmill.
 An industrial heritage park, centered on sawmill De Hoop, is under construction.

 The village has a Reformed church dating back to the early 14th Century and lakeside marina.
-The outdoor kart-racing track of 670m had to make room for development of houses, so one tourist attraction has been lost.
+The 670m outdoor kart-racing track made room for new housing, so this tourist attraction was lost.
 Fort along Den Ham (between Uitgeest and Krommenie) was one of the 42 forts of the Stelling van Amsterdam, a 19th-century ring of fortifications around Amsterdam which has been designated as a UNESCO World Heritage Site.
 The fort is now a museum open to the public on Sundays.